 Our History — 1972 through 1988

-Part of the philosophy of the church at that time was to remain numerically small in size, to never own a building, and to avoid traditionalism.
+Part of the philosophy of the church at that time was to remain numerically small, to never own a building and to avoid traditionalism.
 However, as the church grew from a small congregation to more than 500 attendees, the need for a more permanent facility became apparent.
-A building committee was formed, and a new facility was located—the old, vacant Skate City roller rink on Dog Track Road in Longwood.
+A building committee was formed and a new facility was selected—the vacant Skate City roller rink on Dog Track Road in Longwood.

 Left with a leadership challenge and a facility in desperate need of renovation, the congregation banded together in faith, prayed for God’s guidance and began a national pastoral search.

-Through a series of God-ordained circumstances and relationships, the Lord brought Dr. Joel C. Hunter to Northland in June 1985.
+Through a series of God-ordained circumstances and relationships, the Lord brought Dr. Joel C. Hunter and his wife, Becky, to Northland in June 1985.
 The first few years, ministry was hampered by the inadequate condition of the facility.
 The congregation was slowly making improvements on a cash-available basis with volunteer labor.
 A turning point occurred in the fall of 1987 when the elders determined to be obedient to the Lord’s leading and refinance the original loan, making it possible to hire a construction company to expedite necessary site improvements.
 The completion of renovations in 1988 was a milestone in the life of the congregation.

-In April of 1998 the elders and pastors unanimously affirmed the vision: Northland would become a “church distributed,” arranging the church around the relationships of the congregation and partner ministries, rather than around a physical church building.
+In the fall of 1997, as the result of another spiritual retreat, the vision of a church unrestricted by geographical boundaries was born.
+In April of 1998, the elders and pastors unanimously affirmed the vision: Northland would become a “church distributed,” arranging the church around the relationships of the congregation and partner ministries, rather than around a physical building.
 Northland is calling people to follow Christ, distributing their lives every day in ministry to others.